ETS-ReactNative5/CurbAlert/README.md

 - Improve UI to make navigation more intuitive
 - Standardize and improve styling to accomodate different screen sizes
 - Support build on Android
+- Change is_damaged to a count instead of a boolean, have it removed if it gets lots of thumbs downs
+- Have an item featured if it has lots of thumbs ups
+- Customize map markers
+- Save actual photos to database?
 - DRY and organize code
 - Use best practices for hiding API keys
 - Allow user authentication/authorization